HL7/fhir-patient-correction/input/pagecontent/examples.md

 ### Example Request for Correction Workflow with Links to Example Resources

-The links in the events below are to example [Patient Correction Communication](StructureDefinition-patient-correction-communication.html) or [Patient Correction Task](StructureDefinition-patient-correction-task.html) resources.
+Each event below includes links to example [Patient Correction Communication](StructureDefinition-patient-correction-communication.html) or [Patient Correction Task](StructureDefinition-patient-correction-task.html) resources.

 #### EVENT 1:

 A patient makes a request to fix his record – the record says he smokes but he does not smoke.
 He uses his patient-facing app to import his medical records from Southside Clinic.
-Requester posts a [Communication resource](Communication-initialrequestforcorrection.html) to Fulfiller, which then spawns a [Task resource](Task-correctionrequestprocess.html) to represent the correction process and returns the Task id in Communication.about.
+Requester posts a [Communication resource](Communication-initialrequestforcorrection.html) to the Fulfiller, which then spawns a [Task resource](Task-correctionrequestprocess.html) to represent the correction process and returns the Task id in Communication.about.

 #### EVENT 2:

-The medical records staff person assigned to the request needs additional information – the Fulfiller posts a [Communication resource](Communication-additionalinfoneeded.html) on Fulfiller indicating the request for more information.
+The medical records staff person assigned to the request needs additional information – the Fulfiller posts a [Communication resource](Communication-additionalinfoneeded.html) on the Fulfiller indicating the request for more information.
 The [Task resource](Task-correctionrequestprocess2.html) on the Fulfiller is updated to show the status of the request for correction process.
-The Requester gets notification of the request for additional information and the status of the overall process by polling or notifications from the Fulfiller.
+The Requester gets notification of the request for additional information and the status of the overall process by polling (or notifications from) the Fulfiller.

 #### EVENT 3: